1972 World Series Game 4 @ baseball-reference.com

 Twenty-six consecutive scoreless half-innings.
 And then Cincinnati scored in the 14th, and Oakland could not answer, and the game was over.
 One run.
 The only run.
 And Mangual had nothing to do with any of it.

 In the real Game 4, Angel Mangual's single took two seconds.
 The ball left his bat, found the outfield grass, and Blue Moon Odom scored from second.
 That is all it takes.
-Two seconds.
-One swing.
-One hero.
+One swing, one hero.

 In 35 alternate timelines, he had 140 at-bats to do it again.
 He could not.